Chicago, Burlington & Quincy Railroad Co. v. City of Chicago: "Wanting in the due process of law required by the fourteenth amendment"

 The court determined that just compensation was required for a conception of due process of law:

 In our opinion, a judgment of a state court, even if it be authorized by statute, whereby private property is taken for the state or under its direction for public use, without compensation made or secured to the owner, is, upon principle and authority, wanting in the due process of law required by the fourteenth amendment of the constitution of the United States, and the affirmance of such judgment by the highest court of the state is a denial by that state of a right secured to the owner by that instrument.

 Having decided that the state is required to give just compensation after seizing private property for public use, the majority then found that just compensation had in fact been given to the railroad company by the state.

+Chicago, Burlington & Quincy is widely characterized as the case that incorporated the Takings Clause against the states, but the majority opinion does not explicitly mention that provision, and the legal scholar Bradley C. Karkkainen has argued it was simply a standard due process decision that never equated the states' obligations under the Due Process Clause with the federal government's obligations under the Takings Clause.